breslowday/dhs-ci-demo/README.md

 **Measles vaccine received (`h9`), at least 1 dose, in children aged 12-23 months, from either source (recall or card).**

-1. Create estimates for all 4 states, reported as 4 separate measures, one for each state
+1. Create estimates for all 4 states, reported as 4 separate measures, one for each state, saved in `outputs/ZZ6_estimates_indiv_date.csv`
-2. Create estimates for all 4 states, reported as State 1, State 2, and "State 3 + 4)
+2. Create estimates for all 4 states, reported as State 1, State 2, and "State 3 + 4", saved in `outputs/ZZ6_estimates_combined_date.csv`